 The sense induced by the change of the body’s location and position is called the sense of equilibrium.
 The semicircular canal and vestibule in the inner ear are organs related to this sense.
 Those whose equilibrium organs are dysfunctional due to disease, drug or alcoholism cannot keep balance well.
 Balance can be improved through training.
 Woman gymnasts, for example, can do difficult movements on a balance beam.
 Acrobats rely on their trained sense of equilibrium to do high wire walk.
 Experienced dancers also have a good sense of equilibrium so they can stay balanced in complex movements.

 In bicycling one uses wheels to keep balance.
-In dancing one uses steps to keep balance.
-All dancers need a good sense of equilibrium, but that is particularly true for the woman partner because she is the one being driven by the man.
+In dancing one uses legs and steps to keep balance.
+All tango dancers need a good sense of equilibrium, but that is particularly true for the woman partner because she is the one being driven by the man.
 The man leads her by tilting her in the direction he wants her to move.
 How far she moves, however, is decided by her own sense of equilibrium.
-If she steps not exactly where she should to keep her balance, she will fall.
+If she steps not exactly where she could keep her balance, she will fall.
 A falling woman relies on the man for her stability, thus becomes heavy.
-The man may not mind if the woman occasionally holds on to him for balance, but if she hangs on him all the time and grabs him tightly in every move and turn, that could be quite burdensome.
-A woman must know that maintaining her own balance is the key for her to be light in the dance.
+The man may not mind if the woman occasionally holds on to him for balance, but if she hangs on him all the time and grabs him tightly in every move and turn, that could be burdensome for him.
+A woman must know that maintaining her own balance is the key for her to be light in dance.
 Some women habitually rely on the man for balance, as a result their sense of equilibrium fails to improve.

 Tango has a unique balance problem because the two partners lean against each other to form an A-shaped frame.
 The A-shaped frame is a stable frame in which the partners support each other.
-A novice woman often does not realize that her support for the man is equally important as his for her.
-If she leans backwards, she could pull him off his balance, which is a common problem for women who feel uncomfortable leaning on the man.
-On the other hand, some women lean on the man too much, thus become heavy.
+A novice woman may not realize that her support for the man is equally important as his for her.
+If she leans back, that could pull him off his balance.
+This often happens when dancing with a woman who is shy about intimacy.

 No comments: